- Pets and Animals»

 There are several types of dog barking, and sometimes you may need to put on your investigative hat to identify the main reason why your dog barks when out in the yard.
 Following are some facts about dog barking.

 Do Dogs Really Bark at Nothing?

-While your dogs seem as if they're barking at nothing, in reality they may have a lot to bark about.
+Sometimes dogs may seem as if they're barking at nothing, when in reality they may have a lot to bark about.
 Dogs are blessed with a superior sense of hearing compared to humans.
 While you don't see any flying birds or people passing by, your dogs may sense noises on frequencies humans are unable to detect.
-Also, consider that what a human can hear at 20 feet, a dog is capable of hearing at roughly 80 feet according to Service Dog Central When your dogs bark, therefore, they may be responding to other barking dogs at a distance, to critters emitting squeaks at high frequencies or other sounds you may be completely unaware of.
-If they're alarm barking, yelling at your dogs when they're in this strong state of arousal will not work and may sometimes actually contribute to increasing their arousal as they may not realize you are yelling at them but may rather think that you are also trying to scare the intruder away, joining in the barking...
+Also, consider that what a human can hear at 20 feet, a dog is capable of hearing at roughly 80 feet according to Service Dog Central.

 Barking is a Self-Reinforcing Behavior